Tilting modules and dominant dimension with respect to injective modules: Almost Auslander algebras and strongly quasi-hereditary algebras

 \subsection{Acknowledgements}

-The authors would like to express their deep gratitude to Hiroyuki Minamoto for stimulating discussions and suggesting Proposition \ref{ex-my-result}.
+The authors would like to express their deep gratitude to Hiroyuki Minamoto for stimulating discussions and suggesting Proposition \ref{prop-hmky}.
 T.A. is grateful to Kota Yamaura for answering various questions about his paper.
-The authors would like to thank Ryoichi Kase for helpful comments.
+The authors are greatly indebted to the referee for his/her valuable comments and pointing out an error in the proof of Lemma \ref{lem-pd-sub}.
+The authors would also like to thank Ryoichi Kase for helpful comments.